AlexeyLevin/crud/README.md

-# CRUD with Spring, Hibernate, SprigMVC
+# CRUD(pagin, search) with Spring, Hibernate, SprigMVC

 Govnocode in Action